containerbuildsystem/osbs-client/docs/configuration_file.md

-There is also a third file that is optional that can exist along side the previous two in `build_json_dir` which is `prod_customize.json` and it will provide the ability to set site-specific customizations such as removing, plugins, adding plugins, or modifying arguments passed to existing plugins.
+There is also a third file that is optional that can exist along side the previous two in `build_json_dir` which is `prod_customize.json` and it will provide the ability to set site-specific customizations such as removing, plugins, adding plugins, or overriding arguments passed to existing plugins.

 The syntax of `prod_customize.json` is as follows: